Amtrak Auto Train Rooms

 Superliner Upper bunk

-Mackenzie on the upper bunk of a Superliner Train
+Mackenzie is on the upper bunk of a Superliner Train

-This layout can change at any time, based on information I had at the time of publishing this article.
-Amtrak can add and subtract cars seasonally or due to equipment availability.
+This layout can change at any time, based on the information I had when publishing this article.
+Amtrak can add and subtract cars seasonally or based on equipment availability.

 52 Northbound Car NumberCar Type53 Southbound Car Number